genenetwork/dump-genenetwork-database/README.md

 [![dump-genenetwork-database CI
 badge](https://ci.genenetwork.org/badge/dump-genenetwork-database.svg)](https://ci.genenetwork.org/jobs/dump-genenetwork-database)

-The GeneNetwork database is being migrated from a relational database to a plain text and RDF database.
-This repository contains code to dump the relational database to plain text.
+This repository contains code to dump the metadata in the GeneNetwork relational database to RDF.
+It requires a connection to a SQL server.

 # Using